 - In a large pot heat up the oil, lower the heat and fry the onion for about 3 minutes stirring often.
 Add the salt, pepper and paprika and stir.

 - Add the spiralized vegetables and continue cooking for 3 more minutes, stirring all the time.

 - Pour in the hot water, cover and bring to a boil, then lower the heat and simmer for about 4-5 minutes.
 Remove from the heat.
 Add the herbs, adjust the seasoning and serve (serving suggestions include a knob of butter or a bit of grated parmesan)

 RECIPE LINK PARTIES

-I am sharing How to Make Spiralized Vegetable Soup with Meat Free Mondays, What’s Cookin’ Wednesday.Also sharing with Fiesta Friday (this week’s co-hosts are Indian Curry Shack and La Petite Casserole).
-I am also bringing it to Saucy Saturdays (the hosts are Take Two Tapas, Mid-Life Croissant, The Flavor Bender and La Petit Chef).
+I am sharing this simple low carb vegetable soup recipe with Meat Free Mondays, What’s Cookin’ Wednesday.Also sharing with Fiesta Friday (this week’s co-hosts are Indian Curry Shack and La Petite Casserole).
+I am also bringing it to Saucy Saturdays.